jefo2k/python-daily-pills/pills/day-018/README.md

 In this little pill we'll show how to merge two dictionaries with a single expression.

-If you dont know what a Python dictionary is please check [this pill](../day-014).
+If you don't know what a Python dictionary is please check [this pill](../day-014).

 > Note: We have used the Python interpreter, also known as `REPL`, to run the examples.
 If you don't know what `REPL` is, please [take this pill](../day-005).